majosh07/Bernardson/README.md

  - Began migration to PostgreSQL
    - moved all gifs over to db
    - running postgres on localhost

+   - began ironing out timezones and how daily works, going to use 4 AM reset
+   - need to figure out TIME zone in the postgres database

    - figure out how to do users(maybe wipe?)